studio24/mac-setup/mac-setup.md

 ## 5) Setting up essential software

-In order to setup software on your Mac you first need email, 1Password and Slack so you can store complex, secure passwords and communicate with the team.
+In order to set up software on your Mac you first need email, 1Password and Slack so you can store complex, secure passwords and communicate with the team.

 ### Email